-During the 2019 legislative session, three significant pieces of legislation were sponsored by Members of the Committee and moved through the state legislative process.
+During the 2019 legislative session, three significant pieces of legislation were sponsored by the organizations represented on the Committee and moved through the state legislative process including one bill, AB 1019 that was signed into law.

-Assembly Bill 1019 (Frazier)

-The State Council sponsored, AB 1019 (Frazier) that was signed into law by Governor Newsom.
+Assembly Bill 1019 (Frazier) - The State Council sponsored AB 1019 (Frazier), which was signed into law by Governor Newsom.
 AB 1019 adds the Director of the Department of Rehabilitation and the Executive Director of the State Council on Developmental Disabilities to the Interagency Advisory Committee on Apprenticeship (IACA) within the Division of Apprenticeship Standards within the Department of Industrial Relations and creates a subcommittee focused on people with disabilities within the IACA.
-Prior to AB 1019, the IACA did not have any representation or expertise focused on people with disabilities and apprenticeships provide an important avenue to CIE.
+Prior to AB 1019, the IACA did not have any representation or expertise focused on people with disabilities even though apprenticeships provide an important avenue to CIE.

-AB 365 (Garcia, C.)

-Disability Rights California sponsored, AB 365 (Garcia, C.) that if passed, would make improvements state service for people with disabilities and specifically to the Limited Examination and Appointment Program (LEAP).
-LEAP offers an alternative to the traditional civil service examination and appointment process that enables the hiring of persons with disabilities in to state service.
+AB 365 (Garcia, C.) - Disability Rights California sponsored AB 365 (Garcia, C.) that if passed, would have made improvements to state service for people with disabilities and specifically to the Limited Examination and Appointment Program (LEAP).
+LEAP offers an alternative to the traditional civil service examination and appointment process that enables the hiring of persons with disabilities into state service.
 Unfortunately, AB 365 was vetoed by the Governor.
-However, the Governor established a State Diversity Taskforce to look at how to improve the hiring and retention of the persons with disabilities into state service with the goal of making California a model employer for people with disabilities.
+However, the Governor established a State Diversity Taskforce to look at how to improve the hiring and retention of the people with disabilities into state service with the goal of making California a model employer for people with disabilities.
 The Disability Workgroup is in the process of making recommendations to the Diversity Taskforce and is chaired by the Executive Director of the State Council.

-AB 1169 (Frazier)

-The State Council also sponsored AB 1169 (Frazier).
-The bill would have created a state tax credit to employers, not to exceed \$6,000 that hire individuals with developmental disabilities who are either referrals from vocational rehabilitation, qualified SSI or qualified SSDI recipients.
+AB 1169 (Frazier) - The State Council also sponsored AB 1169 (Frazier).
+The bill would have created a state tax credit to employers, not to exceed \$6,000, that hire individuals with developmental disabilities who are either referrals from vocational rehabilitation, qualified SSI, or qualified SSDI recipients.
 The bill died in the appropriations committee in the Assembly.